HOA Resolution vs. Amendment

 How Managers Work with the Board of Directors

-• Decision-making process: HOA managers typically work with the board to make decisions that are in the community’s best interest.
+• Decision-making process: HOA managers typically work with the board to make decisions in the community’s best interest.
 This may involve providing information and recommendations to the board and helping to facilitate board meetings and voting processes.

 • Rules enforcement: HOA managers work with the board to enforce the community’s CC&Rs, including issuing warnings, fines, or legal action when necessary.
 They also work with the board to create and update policies and procedures.